djagerif/comfort2mqtt/README.md

 [cytech]: http://www.cytech.biz/index.html

 ## About
-This Addon is used to bridge an IP connected Cytech Comfort II ULTRA Alarm system to MQTT for use in Home Assistant.
+This App is used to bridge an IP connected Cytech Comfort II ULTRA Alarm system to MQTT for use in Home Assistant.
 Other Comfort systems are partially supported but has not been tested.

 ⚠️ This software is neither certified nor endorsed by Cytech Technology Pte Ltd.